 To give you all the opportunity to learn more about Jennette I pitched her a few questions and got her answers.
 Enjoy!

-Half-Asssed, you chronicled your weight loss journey.
+Question: In your first book, Half-Assed, you chronicled your weight loss journey.
 Has living with chronic headaches impacted your ability to maintain your weight loss?
 How have you balanced these competing issues?
 Are you able to exercise?

 Answer: Chronic pain reorganizes your priorities.
 Before I had my headache, eating well and exercising was one of my top three priorities in life.
 After I got my headache, it got bumped down the list after “getting out of bed” and “making it through the work day.”

-Since I got my headache, I've regained about 50 pounds.
-I don't know if I would have regained weight without the headache, but it's possible since most people who lose a significant amount of weight gain back at least part of it at one time or another.
-I definitely think I regained more because of the headache.
+Since I got my headache, I’ve regained about 50 pounds.
+I don’t know if I would have regained weight without a headache, but it’s possible since most people who lose a significant amount of weight gain back at least part of it at one time or another.
+I definitely think I regained more because of a headache.
 I had never thought of myself as a food addict before my illness, but once I was in chronic pain it became obvious that I was using food as a drug since none of the other drugs worked.
 Food was one of the only things that made me feel better.

-In the past year I've been maintaining my weight, so I think I've learned to balance my dueling goals of feeling better by eating and feeling better by living healthy.
-Fortunately my pain doesn't affect my physical ability to exercise, though it does sometimes affect my mental resolve to do so.
+In the past year, I’ve been maintaining my weight, so I think I’ve learned to balance my dueling goals of feeling better by eating and feeling better by living healthy.
+Fortunately, my pain doesn’t affect my physical ability to exercise, though it does sometimes affect my mental resolve to do so.